Home / Resume / Amazon / Warehouse Resume

 Leaving safety off your resume entirely

-Safety is part of every performance review at Amazon.
+Safety compliance is part of every performance review at Amazon.
 A resume that does not mention safety at all suggests you may not take it seriously.
 Include your safety record, certifications, or any safety related achievements.

 What to do if you have no professional experience